Seb35/nginx-ssl-variables/README.md

 nginx SSL variables
 ===================

-This creates backward-compatible SSL variables in nginx, compared to Apache mod_ssl module.
+This creates backward-compatible SSL variables in nginx, compared to Apache mod_ssl module; it is particularly interesting for access to SSL client certificate.
 A few variables are given by nginx, and some others have to be computed through nginx-Lua with a Lua-OpenSSL interface.

 All available SSL variables are given in the [COMPATIBILITY.md](COMPATIBILITY.md) file with its specifications and current implementation status.